 You can start with a quick visual inspection of the bottle.
 The primary indicator that your water has been contaminated is its appearance.
 If the bottled water appears cloudy then it has gone bad.

 If it looks perfectly fine we need to move onto the next item on the list—smell.
 Open up the bottle and see if the water has a weird odor.
 If yes, do not drink it.
 If no, we move on to the next step.

 The last resort in finding out whether your bottled water has gone bad is to taste it.
 If the water tastes funny or has a distinct chemical taste to it, spit it out because it has definitely been in the bottle for too long.

-You now have two options—boil it or dump it!
-If you don’t want to throw the water out, you can always try boiling it and then test it again.
+You now have three options—treat it, boil it, or dump it!
+If you don’t want to throw the water out, you can always try boiling it and then test it again, or treat it.
 If it passes the sensory exam, you can go ahead and drink it.
 If not, don’t take any chances, it’s better to chuck the water.